fchtngr/htmx-alpine/README.md

 ## Motivation

-This extension addresses the practical challenges of building modern web applications that need to integrate with existing JSON APIs while maintaining HTMX's hypermedia-driven philosophy.
+This extension addresses the practical challenges of integrating existing or thrid-party JSON APIs into HTMX+Alpine.js applications.

 ### Existing JSON APIs / 3rd Party APIs